abilandz/PH8124/Lecture_2/Lecture_2.md

 ```bash
 /home/abilandz
 ```
-This is the absolute path to your home directory in the **Linux** file system, and each time you login, by default this is your starting working directory.
+This is the absolute path to your home directory in the **Linux** file system.
+The slash ```/``` delineates directories in the **Linux** directory structure (on **Windows** backslash ```\``` is used instead in the same context).
+Each time you login, by default this is your starting working directory.
 This information is alternatively also stored in environment variable ```HOME```, i.e. try:

 ```bash
 echo $HOME
 ```

 As a final remark, we clarify that ```~/.bashrc``` is executed each time only when you open a new terminal, or when you start a new _subshell_ (to be covered later).
-However, it is not executed by default when you login for the first time on computer --- at first login, **Bash** executes another special configuration file, called ```~/bash_profile``` .
-Only if ```~/bash_profile``` does not exist, **Bash** will execute ```~/.bashrc``` also when you login.
+However, it is not executed by default when you login for the first time on computer --- at first login, **Bash** executes another special configuration file, called ```~/.bash_profile``` .
+Only if ```~/.bash_profile``` does not exist, **Bash** will execute ```~/.bashrc``` also when you login on the computer for the first time.
 If none of these two files is available, then **Bash** will execute the default, system-wide configuration file, called ```/etc/profile``` .
-Remember this ordering, as it can become unclear from which of these configuration files your current shell environment was executed and set.
+Remember this ordering, as it can become unclear from which of these configuration files your current **shell** environment was loaded and set.
+Given this design , even if you completely mess up with your personal settings in ```~/.bash_profile``` and ```~/.bashrc```, the default environment can be still loaded and set from the system-wide file ```/etc/profile```, which you cannot edit directly.
+This way, you are always guaranteed to have a working environment in your terminal.

 ### 4. Your first **Bash** script <a name="first-script"></a>

 Now that we know a few basic commands and how to write and edit files, we can start writing our first **Bash** scripts.
 The script is a code snippet for interpreted or scripting language, that is typically executed line-by-line.
-At the very least, this saves the effort of retyping that particular sequence of commands each time it is invoked.
-Typically scripts are used to automate the execution of tasks that could alternatively be executed one-by-one by a human operator.
+At the very least, this saves the effort of retyping that particular sequence of commands each time it is needed.
+Typically, scripts are used to automate the execution of tasks that could alternatively be executed one-by-one by a human operator.
 A scripting language is a programming language that supports scripts, so clearly **Bash** fits in this category.

 Let us now write your first **Bash** script!
 For instance, you can type in the terminal: